Disability insurance with collective health claims: A mean-field approach: Mean-field approximation

 \subsection{Setup and mean-field convergence}

-The mean-field model corresponding to the $n$-individual model of Subsection~\ref{subsec:collective} is given by the distribution-dependent trivariate process $\bar{X}=(\bar{Z},\bar{U},\bar{H})$, where $\bar{U}$ is the duration process associated with $\bar{Z}$ and $\bar{H}$ is a counting process, with the following characteristics.
+The mean-field model corresponding to the $n$-individual model of Subsection~\ref{subsec:collective} is given by th{e t}rivariate process $\bar{X}=(\bar{Z},\bar{U},\bar{H})$, where $\bar{U}$ is the duration process associated with $\bar{Z}$ and $\bar{H}$ is a counting process, with the following characteristics.
 First, and foremost for notational convenience, we assume that $\bar{H}$ and $\bar{N}$, where $\bar{N}$ is the multivariate counting process associated with $\bar{Z}$, admit no simultaneous jumps.
 Further, we assume that

 where $t \mapsto v(t) := \amsmathbb{E}[g(\bar{X}_t)]$.
 It is apparent that the empirical average $\nu^n$ has been replaced by its expectation $v$.
-Instead of depending on other individuals, the predictable compensators of an individual now depend on the distribution of the process $\bar{X}$ through the mean $v$.
-This has certain mathematical implications, some of which are beneficial and some of which are not, as we shall soon demonstrate.
-The type of convergence that lies behind a mean-field approximation relates to the notion of chaosticity, which in the mean-field literature carries the following definition.
+Instead of depending on other individuals, th{e c}ompensators of an individual now depend on the distribution of the process $\bar{X}$ through the mean $v$. {In other words, $\bar{X}=(\bar{Z},\bar{U},\bar{H})$ is a distribution-dependent trivariate process.} This has certain mathematical implications, some of which are beneficial and some of which are not, as we shall soon demonstrate.
+The type of convergence that lies behind a mean-field approximation relates to the notion of chaosticity{.
+In the mean-field literature, one usually employs a notion of chaosticity based on weak convergence.
+However, as discussed in Section~7 of~\cite{Hornung2025}, it can be preferable to use a stronger notion based on the total variation distance.
+In this manuscript, we exclusively use this stronger notion of chaosticity.